w3c/wot-architecture/terminology.md

 > Problem: Is a Manager Thing abstracting a physical entity?
 It could refer to the hardware that will execute the scripts...

 ## Servient
 A software stack that implements the WoT building blocks.
-A Servient can host one or more Things.
+A Servient can host Things (server role) and/or consume Things (client role).
 Servients usually have multiple Protocol Bindings to enable interaction with different platforms.
 Implement the Scripting API is optional for Servients.

 ## Thing Description (TD)
 Structured data describing a physical device, software service, or logical entity (e.g., location).
 A TD includes metadata, domain-specific metadata, a list of offered interactions, the supported protocol bindings for each interaction, and links to related Things.